howsoai/platform-installation-examples/performance/README.md

 ### Dedicated Cluster

-When run in Howso Platform trainees are created as new (stateful set) pods on demand.
+In the Howso Platform, trainees (also known as workers) are created as new (stateful set) pods on demand.
-- Individual trainees can be very large - it is not uncommon to dedicate 10s or cpu resources, and even more Gb of memory.
+- Individual trainees can be very large - it is not uncommon to dedicate tens of cpu resources and even more Gb of memory.
 - The Kubernetes API server is used to create and manage these pods.
 The API server is a critical component of the cluster, can come under load, and be a bottleneck.

 As such, the profile of the cluster can be demanding and very dynamic.
 Therefore it is recommended to run the Howso Platform on a dedicated cluster, for the best performance (for the Howso Platform and other workloads).